nu1lspaxe/nu1lspaxe/README.md

 ## :thought_balloon: About me

 - :technologist: A backend developer
-- :sparkles: With experience in building full-stack websites, servers, smart contracts and machine learning
+- :sparkles: With experience in building full-stack websites, mobile apps, game servers, devops, and several hackathons
-- :globe_with_meridians: Passionate about new technologies, including web development, AI, cloud, and blockchain, etc.
+- :globe_with_meridians: Passionate about new technologies, including web development, mobile application, AI, cloud, and blockchain, etc.
 - :mechanical_arm: Enjoy collaborating with teammates in hackathons and exciting projects
 - :bug: A good self-learner having an appetite for knowledge and well problem-solving ability
 - 💻 [Leetcode](